ros2/design/articles/remapping.md

 **Rationale:**
 A developer may want to make a running node subscribe to a different source of data to see how it behaves.
 It is less work for them to change the name they see rather than digging through the source code to find the original name.

+### Structure of a Remapping Rule
+Remapping rules have two parts:

+1. a part used to determine if the rule applies to a name
+2. a replacement for the names that are matched

 ### Remapping Names in ROS 1